dianesarkis1/ASR-Analysis-Redacted/README.md

-# ASR Analysis - Redacted
+# ASR Analysis

 This repository contains a comprehensive analysis of how phonological features relate to Word Error Rate in Whisper v3, comparing original vs Cartesia-transformed audio across French and Spanish languages.
 For full python notebook, see https://github.com/dianesarkis1/ASR-Analysis-Redacted/blob/main/inference_analysis.ipynb

+Note that this analysis is part of a larger research project on ASR models.

 ## Overview